 All you need to know is what you're moving, where to and when.
 Maybe you’re heading back to the UK after a stint living overseas and need your personal items bringing back, or perhaps you’re a small business needing to ship goods in from a supplier in China.

 The size and scale of the international shipping industry is truly mind boggling.
-With over 50,000 merchant vessels registered in over 150 different countries worldwide manned by over a million seafarers of just about every nationality, international shipping is the backbone of global trade; indeed estimates suggest that international shipping companies account for a staggering 90% of all transportation used in global trade.
+With over 50,000 merchant vessels registered in over 150 different countries worldwide manned by over a million seafarers of just about every nationality, international sea freight is the backbone of global trade; indeed estimates suggest that international shipping companies account for a staggering 90% of all transportation used in global trade.

 Although it’s difficult to put a value on the size of the market the United Nations Conference on Trade and Development (UNCTAD) estimates that shipping companies contribute over $380 billion to the global economy per annum which is equal to about 5% of total world trade.

-With increased industrialisation and greater liberalisation in trade fuelling a growing demand for consumer products, over the last 4 decades the international shipping sector has quadrupled with over 7.7 thousand million tonnes of goods transported in 2008.
+With increased industrialisation and greater liberalisation in trade fuelling a growing demand for consumer products, over the last 4 decades the international sector has quadrupled with over 7.7 thousand million tonnes of goods transported in 2008.

-In todays globalised economy international shipping companies play an increasingly vital role to both businesses and national economies; this guide is designed to help you when arranging the transportation of your goods.
+In todays globalised economy international freight companies play an increasingly vital role to both businesses and national economies; this guide is designed to help you when arranging the transportation of your goods.
 It explains how shipping agents work and provides you with the information you’ll require in order to make an informed decision on the options that best suit your needs.

 This guide also outlines the different options available, as well providing an overview of the documentation required when organising the transportation of goods by sea.

-Of the 50,000 plus registered merchant vessels used to transport goods, depending upon the type of cargo to be shipped and the shipping services required, they can be broken down into five main types of vessel: Container ships, used to ship standard 20 and 40 ft containers; roll on / roll off vessels used for the transportation of passenger and haulage vehicles; general cargo ships; bulk carriers and tankers.
+Of the 50,000 plus registered merchant vessels used to transport goods, depending upon the type of cargo to be shipped and the services required, they can be broken down into five main types of vessel: Container ships, used to ship standard 20 and 40 ft containers; roll on / roll off vessels used for the transportation of passenger and haulage vehicles; general cargo ships; bulk carriers and tankers.

-Shipping goods by container has over the last 50 years become the most popular way of shipping goods internationally; indeed container shipping accounts for 90% of all non-bulk cargo transport, dominating the shipping market due to the speed and efficiency of loading / unloading, the security of the goods whilst in transit and the comparatively low costs.
+Shipping goods by container has over the last 50 years become the most popular way of transporting goods internationally; indeed container shipping accounts for 90% of all non-bulk cargo transport, dominating the market due to the speed and efficiency of loading / unloading, the security of the goods whilst in transit and the comparatively low costs.
 The other ways of moving goods worldwide include break bulk, which refers to cargo which isn’t containerised (such as pallets and crates) and bulk, for large quantity shipments of commodities such as coal, oil, wheat etc.

 There are effectively three main cost elements associated with shipping - the ocean transport cost; the costs for handling and clearing the goods at the port and the shipping costs associated with any inland delivery, either to the port of departure or to the final destination.

-These costs are usually charged according to the shipping lines standard tariff although shipping companies and agents that handle large and frequent volumes may be able to negotiate preferential rates.
+These costs are usually charged according to the shipping lines standard tariff although companies and agents that handle large and frequent volumes may be able to negotiate preferential rates.

 The charges associated with handling the goods will vary according to the type of cargo being shipped and will also include currency adjustments that agents charge in order to take into account changes in exchange rates, and any surcharges levied by the individual ports such as security or congestion charges.

-Finally, depending upon the service required, international shipping companies will also price in the cost of any inland haulage; from the point of collection to the port of departure, as well as from the port of arrival to the final destination.
+Finally, depending upon the service required, companies will also price in the cost of any inland haulage; from the point of collection to the port of departure, as well as from the port of arrival to the final destination.

 Another factor you need to consider is whether your shipment is a full container load (FCL), or whether you are transporting your cargo on a less than container load (LCL) basis.
 As shipping quotes are based on a flat per container price it is obviously more economical to ship on an FCL basis.

-Calculating shipping quotes can be a complicated process.
-Reputable shipping agents will be able to advise you on the costs associated with your shipment as well as the most appropriate route to best suit your needs.
+Calculating quotes can be a complicated process.
+Reputable agents will be able to advise you on the costs associated with your shipment as well as the most appropriate route to best suit your needs.

 The number of different shipping routes mirrors the flow of world trade with the most frequent and numerous sailings reflecting where trade volumes and demand are greatest.
 The busiest international routes to and from the UK are those from the Far East, in particular shipping from China and Japan.
 The north Atlantic routes to the USA and Canada are also popular, as are routes to Australia and South America.

 Although the UK has direct routes to all the main trading countries, if you are transporting to a country which has little trade with the UK then your cargo may have to be transhipped.
 Transhipped is when your cargo is taken to the nearest large port and then transferred onto another vessel in preparation for a local sailing to the final destination port.
-Your shipping agents will be able to best advise you regarding the different options associated with your route.
+Your agents will be able to best advise you regarding the different options associated with your route.

 Due to the sheer number of shipping routes available it really is worth taking the time to explore all the different options with the agents to establish which best suits your needs.